 - In § 3.5 'JoinSplit Transfers and Descriptions' on p.
-16, clarify that balance for JoinSplit transfers is enforced by the JoinSplit statement, and that there is no consensus rule to check it directly. - In §8.5 'Internal hash collision attack and fix' on p.109, add a security argument for why the SHA-256based commitment scheme NoteCommit^{Sprout} is binding and hiding, under reasonable assumptions about SHA256Compress.
+16, clarify that balance for JoinSplit transfers is enforced by the JoinSplit statement, and that there is no consensus rule to check it directly. - In §8.5 'Internal hash collision attack and fix' on p.103, add a security argument for why the SHA-256based commitment scheme NoteCommit^{Sprout} is binding and hiding, under reasonable assumptions about SHA256Compress.

-- Refine the security argument about partitioning oracle attacks in §8.7 'In-band secret distribution' on p.
-110: - The argument for decryption with an incoming viewing key does not need to depend on the Decisional Diffie-Hellman Problem, since g_d is committed to by the note commitment as well as pk_d. - It is necessary to say that the note commitment is always checked for a successful decryption. - Pedantically, it was not correct to conclude from the given security argument that partitioning oracle attacks against an outgoing ciphertext are necessarily prevented, according to the definition in [LGR2021].
+- Refine the security argument about partitioning oracle attacks in §8.7 'In-band secret distribution' on p.105: - The argument for decryption with an incoming viewing key does not need to depend on the Decisional Diffie-Hellman Problem, since g_d is committed to by the note commitment as well as pk_d. - It is necessary to say that the note commitment is always checked for a successful decryption. - Pedantically, it was not correct to conclude from the given security argument that partitioning oracle attacks against an outgoing ciphertext are necessarily prevented, according to the definition in [LGR2021].
 Instead, the correct conclusions are that such attacks could not feasibly result in any equivocation of the decrypted data, or in recovery of ovk or ock. - Correct the note about domain separators for PRF^{expand} in §4.1.2 'Pseudo Random Functions' on p.
 21, and ensure that new domain separators for deriving internal keys from [ZIP-32] and [ZIP-316] are included.

 - Add notes in § B.1 'RedDSA batch validation' on p.
-169, § B.2 'Groth16 batch verification' on p.
-170, and § B.3 'Ed25519 batch validation' on p.
-172 that z_i may be sampled from $\{0...2^{128} 1\}$ instead of $\{1...2^{128} 1\}$. - Add note in §8.7 'In-band secret distribution' on p.
-110 about resistance of note encryption to partitioning oracle attacks [LGR2021]. - Add acknowledgement to Mihir Bellare for contributions to the science of zero-knowledge proofs. - · Add acknowledgement to Sasha Meyer.
+162, § B.2 'Groth16 batch verification' on p.
+163, and ?? '??' on p. ?? that z_j may be sampled from $\{0 ...
+2^{128} 1\}$ instead of $\{1 ...
+2^{128} 1\}$. - Add note in §8.7 'In-band secret distribution' on p.
+105 about resistance of note encryption to partitioning oracle attacks [LGR2021]. - Add acknowledgement to Mihir Bellare for contributions to the science of zero-knowledge proofs. - · Add acknowledgement to Sasha Meyer.